 Heart Attack Causes and Treatments

-Conventional Medicine for a Heart Attack continued...
+Conventional Response to a Heart Attack continued...

-People recovering from a heart attack are urged to get back on their feet as quickly as possible, which reduces the chances of blood clots forming in the deep veins of the legs; the clots could travel through the circulatory system and lodge in the lung, creating a blockage.
+People recovering from a heart attack are urged to get back on their feet as quickly as possible.
+Doing so reduces the chances of blood clots forming in the deep veins of the legs.
+These clots could travel through the circulatory system and lodge in the lung, creating a blockage.
 Gentle exercise is recommended, but nothing that requires significant exertion.

 As a preventive measure, most heart attack survivors take a daily aspirin tablet to thin the blood.
 Other drugs may also be prescribed, depending on the patient.